lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## 部件檢索 Component Search Input Method
 ## 全宋體 - FSung font
 <b>About 說明 / 说明</b><br>
-A new input method, available as a webpage for offline use, with a dictionary module also available.
+A new input method by WFG, available as a webpage for offline use, with a dictionary module also available.
 These files are hosted here for those searching the web in English, and as a mirror.

-See also the FSung font by WFG, coding approximately 170,000 characters, including Unicode ext.
-A-G.<br><br>
+See also the FSung font by WFG, coding approximately 170,000 characters (including Unicode ext.
+A-G.) which may be needed.<br><br>
 ![68747470733a2f2f322e73686172652e70686f746f2e78756974652e6e65742f66675f77616e672f313236623962322f363735353539302f313131303935303036305f6c2e6a7067](https://user-images.githubusercontent.com/44102215/152433369-2f80b54c-6d6a-4030-82d1-cacb6fca1bbc.jpeg)

 <br><b>Licence 許可證 / 许可证</b><br>